Loading…

 By spreading capital gains/income between tax years, you can abstain from incurring spikes in income, which may push gains/income into the higher tax brackets.
 This may help minimise the total tax paid for those tax years.
 You may also want to consider realising some capital losses to reduce tax on other investment income and gains.

-An investment decision should also be made, and there’s the possibility of disposing of and reacquiring an asset, so we advise that you seek advice tailored to your unique circumstances.
+An investment decision should also be made, and there is the possibility of disposing of and reacquiring an asset, so we recommend seeking advice tailored to your unique circumstances.

 Net Investment Income Tax (NIIT)